 3. Learn to Say No

-Think about how many things you’ve said yes to that you didn’t really want to do.
-Maybe it was something as simple as staying an extra hour at the office or agreeing to chaperone six kids to soccer practice.
+Think about how many things you’ve said yes to things that you didn’t really want to do.
+Maybe it was something as simple as staying an extra hour at the office or agreeing to drive six kids to soccer practice.
 Maybe it was something a bit more complex, like saying yes to someone you didn’t really want to marry or staying at a job you hated because of the money.